-CallGuard automatically replaces card data or other sensitive data such as Social Security Numbers with ‘placeholders’, prior to it entering an organization’s contact center or IT environment.
-CallGuard can completely de-scope a contact center from a PCI DSS audit as it prevents sensitive card data from ever entering the merchant’s environment.
-This ensures that contact center agents are no longer exposed to customers’ payment data and there is no sensitive data stored within the merchant’s environment thereby making them vulnerable to a data breach.
+CallGuard automatically replaces card data or other sensitive data such as Social Security Numbers with ‘placeholders’, prior to it entering an organisation’s contact centre or IT environment.
+CallGuard can completely de-scope a contact centre from a PCI DSS audit as it prevents sensitive card data from ever entering the merchant’s environment.
+This ensures that contact centre agents are no longer exposed to customers’ payment data and there is no sensitive data stored within the merchant’s environment thereby making them vulnerable to a data breach.

-Furthermore, with Card Not Present (‘CNP’) fraud expected to rise to $7 billion in the US by 2020, and more than a third of CNP crime taking place in contact centers, organizations are increasingly at risk if they do not take the necessary steps to protect themselves.
+Furthermore, with Card Not Present (‘CNP’) fraud expected to rise to £680 million in the UK by 2021 and $7billion in the US by 2020, and more than a third of CNP crime taking place in contact centres, organisations are increasingly at risk if they do not take the necessary steps to protect themselves.

 Eckoh’s new process uses both voice biometrics to authenticate a caller, and a phone ‘footprint’ to authenticate the caller’s mobile device.
 The dual authentication mechanism increases the merchant’s confidence that the caller is the genuine cardholder.